 Jack Reacher Retirement Plan: A Simple Life on the Road

 Jack Reacher does have some sources of income.
-He has a retirement or severance package of some sort from the U.S. Army where he left the service at the rank of Major after 13 years of service.
+He has a retirement or severance package of some sort from the U.S. Army when he left the service at the rank of Major after 13 years of service.
 He once earned money digging pools in Florida—this helped him stay in shape as well.
 How much money would you need to earn to be able to stay in a hotel every night and wander the country on a Greyhound bus?

 - Sell all of your stuff except the clothes on your back.
 No house, no car, no furniture, no pets.

 - Extended Stay America: $45 to $75 per night.
-Basic accommodations available nationwide.
+Basic accommodations are available nationwide.

 - Homewood Suites: about $95 per night.
 This would be like a mini-vacation during your life on the road.
 Homewood Suites offer a basketball court and buffet dinner every night.
 You can get Hilton points for staying here as well.

-This works out to a range of $1350 to $3000 per month for hotel.
-This cost includes utilities as well since heat and electricity and water is covered in your hotel bill.
-Jack usually picks pretty cheap hotels and sometimes stays with friends or sleeps on-site while working on one of his missions, so I would put his budget at the low end, let’s say $1500 per month.
+This works out to a range of $1350 to $3000 per month for the hotel.
+This cost includes utilities as well since heat and electricity, and water are covered in your hotel bill.
+Jack usually picks pretty cheap hotels and sometimes stays with friends or sleeps on-site while working on one of his missions, so I would put his budget at the low end—let’s say $1500 per month.

 Diner Food: $300

 Assume one free meal from your hotel—breakfast.
-At Homewood Suites, you get buffet dinner as well, which is worth about $10.
-Otherwise you are on your own for food.
-The long stay hotels provide kitchens with cooking utensils as well as refrigerator, oven, microwave, and toaster.
+At Homewood Suites, you get a buffet dinner as well, which is worth about $10.
+Otherwise, you are on your own for food.
+The long-stay hotels provide kitchens with cooking utensils as well as a refrigerator, oven, microwave, and toaster.
 Making your own meals should be no problem.

 Cheap Transportation: $200

-Assume you don’t own a car- so no insurance, maintenance costs, registration fees, car payments or gas expenses.
-If you want to go somewhere, you can walk—as Jack Reacher often does, take the hotel shuttle, take public transportation, or take a Greyhound bus.
+Assume you don’t own a car.
+You won't have to pay for insurance, maintenance costs, registration fees, car payments, or gas expenses.
+If you want to go somewhere, you can walk—as Jack Reacher often does.
+You can take the hotel shuttle, take public transportation, or take a Greyhound bus.
 Some of these transportation options cost a bit of money.
-Let’s assume you’ll move to a new city every couple weeks.
+Let’s assume you’ll move to a new city every couple of weeks.
 Budget $200 per month for transportation expenses for bus tickets, etc.